-In June of 1946 ”Finland’s central organizations of production” including the Finnish Association of Industry, the Central Association of Finnish Woodworking Industries and the Confederation of Finnish Employers (STK) founded the predecessor of ETLA Economic Research [previously the Research Institute of the Finnish Economy (ETLA)], called the Economic Research Centre, which began its operations on August 1st that same year.
+In June 1946 ”Finland’s central organisations of production”, including the Finnish Association of Industry, the Central Association of Finnish Woodworking Industries and the Confederation of Finnish Employers (STK) founded the Economic Research Centre, which began its operations on 1 August.
 Post-war political and economic transformation and a lack of basic information concerning the economy created a new need for economic research.

-Initially, research focused on basic surveys and studies of current topics.
-Among the first tasks was a report on the extent and forms of social activity in industry.
-Similarly, possibilities to strengthen the labour supply to facilitate reconstruction and war reparations were examined.
+Initially, research focused on basic surveys and studies of current issues.
+Among its first tasks was a report on the extent and forms of social activity in industry.
+Another project looked at ways to strengthen the labour supply to facilitate reconstruction and war reparations.

-Relatively soon the focus of operations centred on long-term studies.
-Their topics have varied considerably, but long-term economic growth, above all productivity growth and examination of the factors influencing it have acted as a common thread.
-In this context, the structural change of production, economic integration, competitiveness, skills relating to the labour force, innovation activity, labour market activities, public finances and especially the sustainability of the pension system have been researched.
+Soon the focus of operations centred on long-term studies.
+They have covered a wide variety of subjects, but a common thread has always been long-term economic growth, in particular productivity and how to improve it.
+In this context, structural changes in production, economic integration, competitiveness, skills in the labour force, innovation, labour market activities, public finances and especially sustainability of the pension system have all been researched.
 Macro-economic policy issues have also been examined extensively from time to time.
-Throughout its existence ETLA has sought to apply advanced research methods to practical problems.
+Throughout its history, Etla has sought to apply advanced research methods to practical problems.

 Monitoring the economic situation and forecasting its development has been one of the tasks of the institute right from the beginning.
-Operations became more systematic in the early 1970s, when the institute began to produce regular economic forecasts.
-At the same time the forecasts began to make use of econometric methods.
+Operations became more systematic in the early 1970s, with regular economic forecasts.
+At the same time the research began to make use of econometric methods.

-The 1970s also marked a major change in the activities of the institution.
-The financial base expanded in 1971 with e.g. financial institutions becoming members of the supporting association.
-Simultaneously, the name was changed to the Research Institute of the Finnish Economy, subsequently ETLA Economic Research.
-The resources were also strengthened.
+The 1970s also marked a major change in activities.
+In 1971, the Financial base expanded when among other things financial institutions became members of the support association.
+The name was also changed to the Research Institute of the Finnish Economy, which later became ETLA Economic Research, or Etla, as we known today.

 The next big turning point came in the early 2000s.
-Business associations and activities funded by them were rationalized.
-At this point, Etla and the Finnish Business and Policy Forum EVA received a joint board of directors, managing director and financial administration.
-EVA also moved into joint premises with Etla.
+Business associations and the activities they funded were rationalised.
+At this point, Etla and the Finnish Business and Policy Forum EVA got a joint board of directors, managing director and financial administration.
+EVA also moved into the same premises as Etla.

-The newly formed Confederation of Finnish Industries (EK), Confederation of Finnish Industry and Employers (TT) Foundation and the Employers’ Confederation of Service Industries, which has since ceased operations, remained members of the supporting association of ETLA.
-In 2018 Federation of Finnish Commerce, Finnish Forest Industries Federation, Finance Finland and Technology Industries of Finland joined Etla’s membership.
-The supporting association’s board structure changed so that instead of having a large number of representatives from various organizations, key actors in the business sector and persons with a strong research background began to be elected into the board.
+The newly formed Confederation of Finnish Industries (EK), Confederation of Finnish Industry and Employers (TT) Foundation and the Employers’ Confederation of Service Industries (PTYTL, now defunct), remained members of Etla’s support association.
+In 2018, the Federation of Finnish Commerce, Finnish Forest Industries Federation, Finance Finland and Technology Industries of Finland joined Etla’s membership.
+The support association’s board structure changed so that instead of having a large number of representatives from various organisations, key actors in the business sector and people with a strong research background were elected to the board.

-Alongside the basic funding provided by the supporting association, the importance of project-specific financing has increased since the recession of the 1990s.
-Its share has been deliberately kept high in the 2000s.
+In addition to basic funding provided by the support association, the importance of project-specific financing has increased since the recession in the early 1990s.
+The proportion of project-related funds in the budget has been deliberately kept high throughout the 2000s.

 Etla has operated in several locations in the centre of Helsinki.
 For the longest time, from 1977 to 2016, the institute was located at Lönnrotinkatu 4.
 In February 2016 Etla moved to new premises at Arkadiankatu 23.

-ETLA Economic Research and its predecessor have had 12 managing directors (Kaarlo Larna acted as managing director twice):
+Since its inception, ETLA Economic Research has 12 managing directors (Kaarlo Larna twice):

 1946-1950 | Esa Kaitila |